prettier/eslint-config-prettier/README.md

 This lets you use you favorite shareable config without letting its stylistic choices get in the way when using Prettier.

+Note that this config _only_ turns rules _off,_ so it only makes sense using it together with some other config.

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->